-HIPAA, along with the Health Information Technology for Economic and Clinical Health Act (HITECH) and the various regulations promulgated thereunder, also establish uniform standards governing the conduct of certain electronic healthcare transactions and the security and privacy of individually identifiable health information maintained or transmitted by certain healthcare providers, health plans and healthcare clearinghouses, which are referred to as "covered entities," as well as individuals or entities to the extent they perform health care operations functions as a "business associate" for or on behalf of a covered entity.
-The regulations promulgated under HIPAA governing covered entities and business associates include the following subparts: "Privacy of Individually Identifiable Health Information", which establishes conditions for the permissible use and disclosure of certain individually identifiable health information by covered entities and establishes certain rights of individuals who are the subject of such information (45 C.F.R. §§ 164.500, et seq.); "Administrative Requirements", which establishes electronic standards for common healthcare transactions, such as claims information, plan eligibility, payment information and the use of electronic signatures (45 C.F.R. §§ 162.100, et seq.); "Security Standards for the Protection of Electronic Protected Health Information", which requires covered entities and their business associates to implement and maintain certain security measures to safeguard certain electronic health information (45 C.F.R. §§ 164.302, et seq.); and "Breach Notification", which requires covered entities and their business associates to provide certain notifications to affected individuals, HHS and relevant media outlets following a breach of unsecured protected health information (PHI) (45 C.F.R. §§ 164.400, et seq.).
+HIPAA, along with the Health Information Technology for Economic and Clinical Health Act (HITECH) and the various regulations promulgated thereunder, also establish uniform standards governing the conduct of certain electronic healthcare transactions and the security and privacy of individually identifiable health information maintained or transmitted by certain healthcare providers, health plans and healthcare clearinghouses, which are referred to as "covered entities," as well as individuals or entities to the extent they use such individually identifiable health information perform functions as a "business associate" for or on behalf of a covered entity.
+Individually identifiable health information maintained by covered entities and business associates is referred to as "protected health information" or "PHL" The regulations promulgated under HIPAA governing covered entities and business associates include the following subparts: "Privacy of Individually Identifiable Health Information", which establishes conditions for the permissible use and disclosure of protected health information by covered entities and establishes certain rights of individuals who are the subject of such information (45 C.F.R. §§ 164.500, et seq.); "Administrative Requirements", which establishes electronic standards for common healthcare transactions, such as claims information, plan eligibility, payment information and the use of electronic signatures (45 C.F.R. §§ 162.100, et seq.); "Security Standards for the Protection of Electronic Protected Health Information", which requires covered entities and their business associates to implement and maintain certain security measures to safeguard certain electronic protected health information (45 C.F.R. §§ 164.302, et seq.); and "Notification in the Case of Breach of Unsecured Protected Health Information", which requires business associates to provide certain notifications to covered entities and covered entities to provide certain notifications to affected individuals, HHS and, in some cases, relevant media outlets following a breach of unsecured protected health information (45 C.F.R. §§ 164.400, et seq.).
 As a covered entity, and also in our capacity as a business associate to certain of our customers, we are subject to these standards.
-We may also be liable for violations of HIPAA by any individual or entity, which may include a business associate that is acting as our agent under the federal common law of agency.
-While the government intended this legislation to reduce administrative expenses and burdens for the healthcare industry, our compliance with certain provisions of these standards entails significant costs for us and requires us to follow specific policies and procedures when we use and disclose individually identifiable health information.
+We may also be liable for violations of HIPAA by any individual or entity, which may include a business associate, that is acting as our agent under the federal common law of agency.
+While the government intended this legislation to reduce administrative expenses and burdens for the healthcare industry, our compliance with certain provisions of these standards entails significant costs for us and requires us to follow specific policies and procedures when we use and disclose protected health information.
 If we are found to be in violation of HIPAA, HITECH, or their respective implementing regulations, we may be subject to potentially significant penalties, including civil and criminal penalties, damages and fines, and may incur damage to our reputation.
 Such enforcement actions could have an adverse effect on our business.

-In addition to Federal regulations issued under HIPAA and HITECH, many States and foreign jurisdictions have enacted privacy and security statutes or regulations that, in some cases, are more stringent than those issued under HIPAA.
-In those cases, it may be necessary to modify our planned operations and procedures to comply with the more stringent laws as HIPAA and HITECH do not supersede State laws to the extent such State laws are broader in scope, impose more stringent requirements for individually identifiable health information, or give individuals more rights with respect to their individually identifiable health information.
-If we fail to comply with applicable State or foreign laws, rules, or regulations, we could be subject to additional sanctions or other liabilities under those laws, rules, and regulations.
+In addition to Federal regulations issued under HIPAA and HITECH, many states have enacted privacy and security statutes or regulations regarding individually identifiable health information that, in some cases, are more stringent than those issued under HIPAA and HITECH.
+In those cases, it may be necessary to modify our planned operations and procedures to comply with the more stringent laws as HIPAA and HITECH do not preempt state laws to the extent such state laws are broader in scope, impose more stringent requirements for individually identifiable health information, or give individuals more rights with respect to their individually identifiable health information.
+If we fail to comply with applicable state laws, rules, or regulations, we could be subject to additional sanctions or other liabilities under those laws, rules, and regulations.